keylinwu-dnamic/flutter-mobile-boilerplate/README.md

 # 👋 Welcome to Flutter Boilerplate Project
 This readme file describes all elements necessary in order to understand the general structure of the project, as well as the required information to get started and collaborate.

+# Before you start
+To run correctly this project, be sure to follow the next steps:
+ - Add the folder `config` [in this google drive](https://drive.google.com/drive/folders/1yhEkZ_-Q7FAqhR_JEb2IviF3RFPp1kGd?usp=sharing) in the root of the project `flutter_mobile_boileplate/config`
+ - To run in the project in __Android__ make sure to add this key `flutter.minSdkVersion=19` in the file located under `android/local.properties`.
+ - When adding new images, make sure to add them under the folder `assets/images` located in the root as well.
+Each image should follow the next format of sizes (1x,2x,3x):
+  >if the image is 1x, it should live in `assets/images/file.png`

+  >if the image is 2x , it should live in `images/2x/file.png`

+  >if the image is 3x , it should live in `images/3x/file.png`
+Make sure to ask the designer for the 3 sizes to match different devices resolution correctly.
+Assets will work if you only add the first image, but it's resolution might not work well on all the devices.

 # 1) 📝 Name Convention and other rules.

 This section defines some Flutter and Dart naming conventions, which are split into several sections.